FWasik/Library/README.md

 in get() method).

 To sum up, Library Project is my first project with Django and MySQL.
 It is full responsive web site (Bootstrap 4) with functionalities like registration, logging, CRUD and password reset.
-This project is not finished yet.

 Version 2 coming soon.

 Cheers!